 Homer was Alexander's bible and he took Aristotle's edition with him to Asia...During his campaigns Alexander was always intent on finding out everything he could about the areas through which he passed.
 He took with him an entourage of scientists to record and analyse this information, from botany, biology, zoology and meteorology, to topography.
 His desire to learn, and to have information recorded as scientifically as possible, probably stemmed from Aristotle's teachings and enthusiasm.
 (34-35)

-With an army of 32,000 infantry and 5,100 cavalry, Alexander crossed over to Asia Minor in 334 BCE to begin his conquest of the Achaemenid Persian Empire, defeating the Persian satraps at the Battle of Granicus in May.
+With a Macedonian army of 32,000 infantry and 5,100 cavalry, Alexander crossed over to Asia Minor in 334 BCE to begin his conquest of the Achaemenid Persian Empire, defeating the Persian army led by satraps at the Battle of Granicus in May.
 He then "liberated" (as he phrased his conquest) the cities of Sardis and Ephesus from Persian rule that same year before moving on to others in Asia Minor.
 At Ephesus, he offered to rebuild the Temple of Artemis, which had been destroyed by arson on the night of his birth, but the city refused his gesture.
 In 333 BCE, Alexander and his troops defeated the larger force of King Darius III (r.
 336-330 BCE) of Persia at the Battle of Issos.
 Alexander went on to sack the Phoenician cities of Baalbek and Sidon (which had surrendered) in 332 BCE and then lay siege to the island city of Tyre.

-So determined was he to conquer Tyre that he built a causeway from the mainland to the island on which to mount his siege engines.
+So determined was he to conquer the ancient city of Tyre that he built a causeway from the mainland to the island on which to mount his siege engines.
 This causeway, in time, collected silt and earth and is the reason why Tyre is a part of the mainland in Lebanon today.
 For their stubborn resistance, the inhabitants of the city were slaughtered and the survivors sold into slavery.
 His policy regarding the citizens of Tyre is cited by historians, ancient and modern, as a prime example of his ruthlessness.

 Though he had conquered Egypt, Alexander was not interested in imposing his own ideas of truth, religion, or behavior upon the people as long as they willingly kept the supply lines open to feed and equip his troops (an important aspect of his ability to rule vast areas, which was to be neglected by his successors).
 This does not mean, however, that he did not ruthlessly suppress uprisings or hesitate to viciously annihilate those who opposed him.
 After designing the plan for the city of Alexandria, he left Egypt for Syria and northern Mesopotamia to pursue further campaigns against Persia.